JL-Omega/Gitlab-CI-CD-Project/README.md

 ## Docker Image Deployment

-The Dockerfile in the repository builds both the frontend and backend services.
-The resulting Docker image is pushed to Docker Hub.
+The Dockerfile in the repository defines the instructions for building the Docker image that will be deployed to Docker Hub.
+It specifies the environment and dependencies required for running the Protem Web Application.

 ## Environment Variables